HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-6. Is there a relationship between the number of stores in a city and the revenue generated there.
+**6. Is there a relationship between the number of stores in a city and the revenue generated there.**

 Yes there is.
 There is a strong positive correlation between the number of stores in a city and the revenue generated in that city.
 This means that as the number of stores in a city increases, the amount of revenue generated increases as well.
 It is important to note that there may be a hidden variable that can affect the amount of sales generated in the stores in each city.